peachpiecompiler/peachpie-blazor/README.md

 1. Install .NET 5.0 SDK
 2. Install **Peachpie.Blazor.Templates** by ```dotnet new -i "Peachpie.Blazor.Templates::*"```
-3. Choose a template depending on your intention:
+3. Choose the template based on your intention:

 	- **Peachpie Blazor Web** - A simple PHP website running in browser